Mustang of the Week: Staff Sgt. Anthony Pena

 U.S. Air Force Staff Sgt.
-Anthony Pena, 51st Fighter Wing occupational safety technician, poses for a photo at Osan Air Base, Republic of Korea, Jan.
+Anthony Pena, 51st Fighter Wing occupational safety technician, was recognized as the Mustang of the Week at Osan Air Base, Republic of Korea, Jan.
 22, 2026.

-As an occupational safety technician, Pena’s duties range from conducting inspections, documenting mishaps, assisting investigations, and ensuring members of Team Osan are performing their jobs in safe work conditions.
+Pena plays a vital role in supporting Team Osan by ensuring personnel across multiple units can carry out their daily duties safely.
+As a safety technician, he conducts inspections, documents mishaps, supports investigations, and helps ensure Airmen are properly trained on how to safely perform their tasks in safe and compliant working conditions.
+Additionally, the safety office acts as advisors to the 51st Fighter Wing commander when executing operations and initiatives.

+Strong safety standards at Osan play a critical role in sustaining readiness and ensuring the base remains ready to Fight Tonight!

 |Date Taken: